 The Backdrop logo was designed by Darius Garza.
 The logo is a black square with the lower right hand corner peeled back as a white triangle.
 Intended to represent a stylized backdrop (as in on a play stage) with a peeled back corner as though you're looking behind it.
 This geometic shape represents the simple and clean purpose of the Backdrop CMS project: to be the software behind your website.
 When displaying with the logo or just as the wordmark, "backdrop" is lowercase.
+The font used for the wordmark is 'Source Sans Pro', but adjustments have been made to the positioning of each letter.
 The Backdrop mark should be positioned to the right of the wordmark when used together horizontally, as follows.

 The Backdrop project avoids water analogies -- and imagery using drop shapes -- to avoid confusion with the Drupal project.

 The Backdrop Mascot

 The Backdrop dragon was originally designed by Marc Bovino.
 The dragon is of the small, friendly variety, one we refer to lovingly as a lap-dragon.
 The dragon's name is Drop for three reasons.
 First, the most obvious, "Drop" is part of "Backdrop".
 Second, since Backdrop is avoiding water analogies and drop-shaped imagery, this is a place we can safely give a small hat-tip to the Drupal project.
 And third, "Dragon Drop" sounds an awful lot like "drag-and-drop", and that's just too hard to resist.